Roku TV Remote Not Working: Reasons & DIY Fixes

 Check your Network Connection

-Power Cycling Roku TV and Remote
+Power Cycle the Roku TV

 The power cycle might help the remote to work properly, giving the system a soft reset.

 [1].
 Turn OFF the Roku TV and unplug it from the power supply.
-Let the device rest for 5-10 minutes.
+Let the device rest for 10-15 minutes.

-[3] Put the batteries back into the slot.
+[3].
+Plug the cord back into the power source.

 Unpair and Pair the Roku Remote